-The persistent under funding of recurring costs had led to the collapse of primary care in many states, some spectacular failures occurring in malaria and kalazar control.
-This has to do with adequacy of devolution of resources and with lack of administrative will probity and competence in ensuring that determined priorities in public health tasks and routines are carried out timely and in full.
-Only genuine devolution or simpler tasks and resources to panchayats, where there will be a third women members- can be the answer as seen in Kerala or M.P. where panchayats are made into fully competent local governments with assigned resources and control over institutions in health care.
-Many innovative cost containment initiatives are also possible through focused management - as for instance in the streamlining of drug purchase stocking distribution arrangements in Tamil Nadu leading to 30% more value with same budgets.
+- 51. The persistent under funding of recurring costs has led to the collapse of primary care in many States, some spectacular failures occurring in malaria and Kalazar control.
+This has to do with adequacy of devolution of resources and with lack of administrative will probity and competence in ensuring that determined priorities in public health tasks and routines are carried out timely and in full Only genuine devolution of simpler tasks and resources to panchayats, where there will be a third women members, can be the answer as seen in Kerala or M.P. where panchayats are made into fully competent local governments with assigned resources and control over institutions in health care.
+Many innovative cost containment initiatives are also possible through focussed management as for instance in the streamlining of drug purchase stocking and distribution arrangements in Tamil Nadu leading to 30% more value with same budgets. - 52.
 The PHC approach as implemented seems to have strayed away from its key thrust in preventive and public health action.
-No system exists for purposeful community focused public information or seasonal alerts or advisories or community health information to be circulated among doctors in both private practice and in public sector.
-PHCs were meant to be local epidemiological information centers which could develop simple community.
+No system exists for purposeful community focussed public information or seasonal alerts or advisories or community health information to be circulated among doctors in both private practice and in public sector.
+PHCs were meant to be local epidemiological information centers which could develop simple community information sheets based on reporting from a network associating private doctors also as has been done successfully at CMC Vellore in their rural health projects or by the Khoj projects of the Voluntary Health Association of India .It is only through such community based approach that revitalization of indigenous medicines can be done and people trained in self care and accept responsibility for their own health. - PHC approach was also intended to test the extent to which non-doctor based healthcare was feasible through effective down staging of the delivery of simpler aspects of care as is done in several countries through nurse practitioners and physician assistants., ANMs, physician assistants etc can each get trained and recognized to work in allotted areas under referral /supervision of doctors.
+This may indeed be more acceptable to the medical profession than the draft NHP proposal to restart licentiates in medicine as in the thirties and give them shorter periods of training to serve rural areas .Such a licentiate system can not now be recalled against the profession's opposition nor would people accept two level services.